craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Special Tags
 #### Hitch
 This weapon is designed to be possibly attached to some length of rope or string.
-In doing so, one could create the weapon known as a *Rope Dart*, or, after doing so, one
+In doing so, one could create the weapon known as a *Rope Dart*, or, after doing so, one could use the weapon as a piton.

 #### Lasso
+This weapon is designed with the sole intention of ensnaring and restraining creatures.

+When you make an attack with this weapon, roll a weapon attack as normal.
+Your target will make a Dexterity Saving Throw versus your total Attack Roll.
+If they fail, they are restrained by your weapon.

+As an action, a creature under this effect may attempt to free themselves, and end the effect, by succeeding on a Strength Saving Throw of DC 13.

+If this weapon is vulnerable to slashing damage, has an AC of 12, and a Vitality of 15.
+It can endure no Wounds.

 #### Kurasi-Gama

 #### Net, Rope
+This weapon is designed with the sole intention of ensnaring and restraining creatures.

+When you make an attack with this weapon, roll a weapon attack as normal.
+Your target will make a Dexterity Saving Throw versus your total Attack Roll.
+If they fail, they are restrained by your weapon.

+As an action, a creature under this effect may attempt to free themselves, and end the effect, by succeeding on a Strength Saving Throw of DC 14.

+If this weapon is vulnerable to slashing damage, has an AC of 13, and a Vitality of 15.
+It can endure no Wounds.

 #### Net, Wire
+This weapon is designed with the sole intention of ensnaring and restraining creatures.

+When you make an attack with this weapon, roll a weapon attack as normal.
+Your target will make a Dexterity Saving Throw versus your total Attack Roll.
+If they fail, they are restrained by your weapon.

+As an action, a creature under this effect may attempt to free themselves, and end the effect, by succeeding on a Strength Saving Throw of DC 16.

+If this weapon is vulnerable to slashing damage, has an AC of 14, and a Vitality of 20.
+It can endure no Wounds.

 #### Flamethrower

 # Weapon Specials
 Each of the following "Specials" may only be used once between rests.